irhafidz/PeopleFlux/README.md

 ## About dataset

-The dataset is from dataset: https://www.nomisweb.co.uk/census/2011/origin_destination Nomis is an open access data from the Office for National Statistics (ONS) for UK labour market statistics from official sources.
+The dataset is from https://www.nomisweb.co.uk/census/2011/origin_destination Nomis is an open access data from the Office for National Statistics (ONS) for UK labour market statistics from official sources.
 The dataset name is RF03EW - Location of usual residence and place of work.

 ## Creating Map